toholdaquill/toholdaquill.github.io/95-theses-of-computer-security.md

 91. The planet is a mess.
 Without more innovation, civilization is doomed.

-92. The secret police have business policing art, literature, music, science, or technology in a democracy.
+92. The secret police have no business policing art, literature, music, science, or technology in a democracy.

 93. Either we are all free and secure, or we are none of us free and secure.